 Open up the card and punch a small hole in the centre of the tab.
 Cut a piece of twine or ribbon approximately 25cm long.
 Fold the length in half, tie the loose ends together, then feed the looped end through the hole at the fold of the card.
 The knotted end will be hidden neatly inside the card when it’s closed.

 To make them into ornaments, decorate both sides, add the string, then dab a bit of glue in the centre to fix the two sides together.
 Allow to dry before hanging on your tree.

 Handmade gift tags are a sweet finishing touch.
 Punch or cut circles out of card before decorating them with glitter tape.

+This craft idea was first published in our December 2014 issue.
 MARISA EDGHILL is a Canadian craft designer and lover of pretty tapes.
-Her first book Washi Style will be published by Search Press this month.
+Her book Washi Style: Make It With Paper Tape (Search Press) is available in bookshops and online.
 Marisa can be found blogging at www.omiyageblogs.ca and shares crafty inspiration on Instagram @omiyage_ca.